 There are single "Penguin" or "Tasman Express" sea kayaks for the teachers.

-The Sorrento Sea Kayak Day Tour is coming up on Monday 9th March, 2015.
-There are 6 vacancies.
-Sea kayak along in beautiful clear water and past historical homes.
+The Sorrento Sea Kayak Day Tour is coming up on Monday 6th April, 2015.
+There are 8 vacancies Sea kayak along in beautiful clear water and past historical homes.
 Watch dolphins surface and and stop at the quarantine station for lunch and an explore.
 Lunch and drinks included.
 For full desciption of tour refer to link Sorrento to Point Nepean